pe2mbs/pyforwarder/README.md

 Depending on the settings it shows the program banner and optionally verbose and trace information what is happing.

+## Usage
+There are two types of usages.
+1.  raw socket with an exact configuration in the configuration file.
+2.  proxy socket where the configuration is passed on over the initial socket

+### raw socket
+For each destination there must be and complete config uration with address, port and optional SSL/TLS parameters for the destination and for the source the address and port where pyforwarder listens on.

+### proxy socket
+For proxy socket in the configuration the source address and port must be defined where pyforwarder listens on.
+And for the destination the proxy must be enabled with optional the username and password (these are send in cleartext over the session).

+The proxy handshake is simple the server says HELO <name> and the client respond with OLEH <json-parameters>

+the pyforwarder.csocket module contains a class TcpSocket where this mechanism is implemented.

+**NOTE:** proxy socket works only for TCP sessions.

 ## Configuration
 The configuration file can be a YAML or JSON formatted file.
 The example below